GPL-EBih/Fundamental-ML/README.md

 - **Best Model for Original Data**: Random Forest
 - **Best Model for PCA-Transformed Data**: MLP

-- The models perform best on Emotion 5 and struggle with Emotion 0.
+- The models exhibit their highest performance when categorizing images depicting Emotion 5 (Surprise), but encounter difficulties when classifying images depicting Emotion 0 (Angry).

 ## Requirements